Immunizations

 Health Science Colleges include Medicine, Nursing, Nurse Practitioner, Physical Therapy, Dentistry, Dental Assistant Program, Dental Therapy, Pharmacy, Nutrition, Masters of Public Health and Veterinary Medicine.

-We ask that all Health Science students locate their childhood and adult immunization records
+We ask that all Health Science students locate their childhood and adult immunization records.
+If your records are not in English please have them translated prior to submitting.

 During your first visit for immunization review we will also provide a tuberculin skin test (TST).
 Your college will determine if you require a one step ($40.00 charge) or a two-step TST ($80.00 charge).